SeanBracksDev/payroc-generate-weather-data/README.md

 ## Notes
 - Built, run & tested using dotnet version `8.0.302`

 - I wasn't sure what the number of records per hour should be, so stuck with 6.
 This is something I would have clarified if this was a real world scenario.
+This could be something else made configurable, but I was running towards the end of the total 2 hours I set myself for this.